Modular design: In computer hardware

 Modular design in computer hardware is the same as in other things (e.g. cars, refrigerators, and furniture).
 The idea is to build computers with easily replaceable parts that use standardized interfaces.
 This technique allows a user to upgrade certain aspects of the computer easily without having to buy another computer altogether.

 A computer is one of the best examples of modular design.
 Typical computer modules include a computer chassis, power supply units, processors, mainboards, graphics cards, hard drives, and optical drives.
 All of these parts should be easily interchangeable as long as the user uses parts that support the same standard interface.

-In computer software

-Modular design is a foundational concept in modern programming languages, emphasizing the organization of software into distinct, reusable components known as modules.
-This approach allows developers to build programs more efficiently by reusing existing modules as needed, reducing redundancy and promoting cleaner, more maintainable code.
-The principle of reusability is central to modular design, enabling developers to avoid repeating themselves and to leverage proven solutions across multiple projects.

-Modules also contribute to better abstraction and encapsulation.
-By hiding complex functionality behind simple interfaces, modules make software easier to understand and use.
-This is particularly beneficial for newer developers, who can interact with high-level features without needing to grasp the underlying implementation.
-Although encapsulation is a core idea in object-oriented programming, modular design applies similar principles across various paradigms, helping prevent misuse and reducing the likelihood of critical errors.

-Separating core language features from more advanced capabilities is another advantage of modular design.
-This separation keeps the base language lightweight and accessible, allowing developers to learn and adopt new features incrementally.
-It also enhances security by minimizing the attack surface—only the necessary modules are loaded, reducing exposure to vulnerabilities.

-Python is a prominent example of modular design in action.
-Its Standard Library includes a wide range of built-in modules that extend the language’s functionality without overwhelming the core syntax.
-This modular structure allows Python to remain beginner-friendly while offering powerful tools for more advanced development.

 In smartphones

 The idea of a modular smartphone was explored in Project Ara, which provided a platform for manufactures to create modules for a smartphone which could then be customised by the end user.
 The Fairphone uses a similar principle, where the user can purchase individual parts to repair or upgrade the phone.